Time (Richard Carpenter album)

 Time is the first solo album by American musician Richard Carpenter.

+Overview

 Dionne Warwick, Dusty Springfield and Scott Grimes sang on the album, on the songs "In Love Alone", "Something in Your Eyes", and "That's What I Believe", respectively.

 The song "When Time Was All We Had" is dedicated to Richard's sister, Karen.

-It was later included on the 3-CD compilation The Ultimate Collection.
+Critical reception

+In their review of the album, Billboard stated that "long in preparation, Carpenter's solo album shows same devotion to melodic craft and arrangement as his former duo's classic recordings.
+Vocals -which strike a Beach Boys/Four Freshmen mix on "Who Do You Love?" -may limit appeal slightly, but guest shots by Dusty Springfield and Dionne Warwick should garner swift top 40, AC play."